top of page

 What Happens If Rebound Is Too Slow?

-If rebound is too stiff (too slow), the shock does not extend quickly enough before
+Conversely, if rebound is too stiff (too slow), the shock does not extend quickly enough before the next bump.
+This can cause:

 • Suspension “packing up”